vue-macros/vue-macros/docs/guide/getting-started.md

     "plugins": [
       "@vue-macros/volar/define-model",
       "@vue-macros/volar/short-vmodel"
-    ],
+      // ...more feature
-    // prefix for `shortVmodel` feature
+    ]
-    "shortVmodelPrefix": "$"
+    // ...
   }
 }
 ```

-:tada: Congratulations !
+:tada: Congratulations!
 You have successfully set up unplugin-vue-macros.

-To learn more about the macros, please visit [Macros](/macros/) :).
+To learn more about the macros, please visit [All Macros](/macros/) :laughing:.